firavoyage/blogging/readme.md

   - bang dream! it's mygo!!!!!
 (2023)
   - dream of the red chamber, narrated by muyushuixin (1987)
   - yes, prime minister, narrated by muyushuixin (1986)
+  - love, chunibyo & other delusions!, narrated by muyushuixin (2012)
   - .date a live (2013)
   - .sword art online (2012)
   - .bocchi the rock (2022)